calvingunther66/advanced_graphing_calculator/README.md

   - Plotting resolution (the number of points used to draw a curve).
 - **AI-Powered Analysis**: Ask questions in natural language about the plotted equations and receive insights from a locally running LLM (Ollama/gemma3:1b).

+## Interactive Features

+- **Add Points with Cursor**: Activate "Add Point w/ Cursor" mode to click directly on the graph and add points.
+- **Movable Lines**: Plotted lines can be clicked and dragged to new positions, with their data updating in real-time.
+- **Angle Calculation**: Select any two plotted lines to instantly calculate the angle between them.

 ## Technology Stack

 - **Backend**: Python